dddrrreee/cs340lx-25aut/labs/4-lidar-I/README.md

     measurements per second, roughly 480 points per full rotation.

-  - It requires minimal configuration: it starts spitting out data using UART at 230,400 baud (8-N-1 format, the same as what we have been using).
+  - It requires minimal configuration: it starts spitting out data using UART at 230,400 baud (8-N-1 format --- 8 data bits, 1 stop bit, no parity, no flow control --- the same as what we have been using).

   - The various [datasheets](./datasheets) have the packet structure.